davidvlaminck/OTLMOW/README.md

 Below is sample code that should be self-explanatory.
 It demonstrates the basic possibilities of this project.

 ## Creating the OTL datamodel using the OTL SQLite
-With every OTL update, this piece of code will create an updated Python datamodel.
-This is not backwards compatible.
+With every OTL update, this piece of code will allow the creation of an updated Python datamodel.
+The generated classes are not backwards compatible.
 ```
 from Facility.OTLFacility import OTLFacility
 from Loggers.TxtLogger import TxtLogger